rgriff23/rgriff23.github.io/projects/pcm.md

 layout: project
 title: "Phylogenetic comparative methods"
 author: Randi H. Griffin
-comments: false
+comments: true
 ---

 ___

 This project includes my methodological research on a pair of phylogenetic comparative methods that aim to estimate ancestral states for continuous traits.
-These methods were recently developed by <a target="_blank" href="https://sites.google.com/a/stonybrook.edu/smaerslab/">JBS</a>, and they have gained some traction over the last few years, appearing in 11 combined publications as of May 10, 2017 (they are listed in the Appendix at the bottom of this page).
+These methods were recently developed by <a target="_blank" href="https://sites.google.com/a/stonybrook.edu/smaerslab/">Jeroen B Smaers</a> (JBS), and they have gained some traction over the last few years, appearing in 11 combined publications as of May 10, 2017 (they are listed in the Appendix at the bottom of this page).

 I have found that these methods are highly unprincipled.
 In both cases, there is a large discrepancy between what JBS claims the methods do and what they actually do.
 Also in both cases, the mechanics of the methods are problematic and difficult to justify.